Therapy for Depression

 • Social isolation & lack of a support network

 If you or someone you love is experiencing suicidal thoughts and feelings, it is important to reach out for help.
-If you are at immediate risk, we advise you to call 911 or get to a hospital where you can be kept safe until the crisis passes or until you get linked up with additional supports.
-These supports may include a Halifax psychologist skilled at working with those experiencing depression and suicidal ideation.
-We encourage our clients to talk about their suicidal thoughts and feelings, though we also encourage our clients to think about suicide as a permanent solution to what may be a temporary problem.
-This problem may last weeks, months, or perhaps even years… but there is reason to believe that with the right supports change is possible.
+If you are at immediate risk, we advise you to call 911 or get to a hospital until the crisis passes.
+Afterwards, it will be important to connect with longer-term supports.
+This may include a psychologist skilled at working with those experiencing depression and suicidal ideation.

 Recommended Reading